(only offered to you by the airline after being accepted for the flight attendant position)

 This part of the course is very different for each airline.
 Some airlines have multiple booking classes (economy, premium economy, business and first class) and offer a meal and drink service for free.
 Other airlines have only one booking class and offer meals and drinks for sale.

 The costs for the internal training course are different for each airline as well.
-Some airlines already start paying salary during the course, other airlines only pay the course, while there are also some airlines that ask their future cabin crew to pay for their training course.
+Some airlines already start paying salary during the course, other airlines only pay the course, while there are also some airlines that ask their future flight attendants to pay for their training course.
 When clicking on "Airlines", you will find more information about the actual training costs for each airline.

 Some training companies have specialized themselves in offering external training courses for wannabee-flight attendants.
 These trainings will cost money and do not replace the mandatory internal training.
 As every airline offers this internal training course, it is not necessary to participate in one of those courses.